evmts/tevm-monorepo/README.md

 ## Bundlers

 Bundlers such as Rollup, Webpack, or Vite are used By JavaScript tools to control the import graph of JavaScript projects.
-This is how `EVMts contract imports` are able to work seemlessly.
+This is how `Evmts contract imports` are able to work seemlessly.

 Bundlers are provided for all major tools.
 If yours is not supported consider opening an issue.